William and Flora Hewlett Foundation

 To learn more about the William and Flora Hewlett Foundation please visit: www.hewlett.org.

-This search is being led by Allison Kupfer Poteet, Alejandra Villa, and Robert Diggs of NPAG.
+This search is being led by Allison Kupfer Poteet and Alejandra Villa of NPAG.
 Candidates may submit their cover letter, outlining their interest, qualifications, and commitment to equity and transparency as a central tenet of effective grantmaking, along with their resume via NPAG’s candidate portal.

 The William and Flora Hewlett Foundation embraces the importance of diversity, equity, and inclusion both internally, in our hiring process and organizational culture, and externally, in our grantmaking and related practices.
 We are an equal opportunity employer and welcome applications from people of all backgrounds, cultures, and experiences.